Will Dispute Solicitors & Contested Probate Lawyers

 Many members of our specialist contentious probate team our members of ACTAPS, the Association of Contentious Trusts and Probate Specialists.

 We provide advice on a wide range of legal issues to clients around Yorkshire and beyond from our offices in Leeds, York and Sheffield.
-For an initial discussion about your case, contact one of our specialist solicitors today using the contact details on the form.
+For an initial discussion about your case, contact one of our specialist solicitors today using the enquiry form on this page.
+Alternatively, please complete our questionnaire and return it to us so we can contact you.